-Ming-Hui Zou, an internationally recognized researcher in molecular and translational medicine and a Georgia Research Alliance Eminent Scholar in Molecular Medicine and associate vice president for research at Georgia State University, is the founding director of the Center for Molecular and Translational Medicine at Georgia State.
+Ming-Hui Zou, an internationally recognized researcher in molecular and translational medicine and a Georgia Research Alliance Eminent Scholar in Molecular Medicine, is the founding director of the Center for Molecular and Translational Medicine at Georgia State.

 He holds a doctorate and medical degree and has received prestigious awards from the Juvenile Diabetes Foundation International and the American Heart Association, including the Career Development Award, Irvin H. Page Atherosclerosis Research Award, and National Established Investigator Award.